DevTechnology/DRIC/Docker/readme.txt

 Install Docker (https://docs.docker.com/installation/)
-Download the Control Scripts at: https://github.com/DevTechnology/DRIC/tree/master/Docker/ControlScripts Place in a directory on target machine (normally just ~) Make sure all scripts are 755 for permissions (chmod 755 *.sh) Execute ./build-dric-container.sh , this will download the dockerfile and run the build command.
+Download the Control Scripts at: https://github.com/DevTechnology/DRIC/tree/master/Docker/ControlScripts curl -O URL frrom github --> Dont make the mistake of not using raw files Place in a directory on target machine (normally just ~) Make sure all scripts are 755 for permissions (chmod 755 *.sh) Execute ./build-dric-container.sh , this will download the dockerfile and run the build command.